-Videos are a perfect for drawing attention, and keeping that drawn attention for a brief period.
+Videos are perfect for drawing attention and keeping that drawn attention.

-Especially when compared to written content, videos are much superior and should be adopted instead when possible.
+Especially when compared to written content, videos are much more catchy and should be adopted when possible.

 What is an Onboarding Video?

-Onboarding videos, in which the core functions and the value proposition of your product or company are shown, are vital components of the customer or What is employee onboarding?
-Employee onboarding is, in the simplest terms, the process of getting your newly hired employees familiar with the work, as well as skills, knowledge and attitudes… flows.
-Using video content is highly useful for introducing your product or brand to prospects, welcoming new customers and employees, or educating them about your product or service’s features and usage.
+Onboarding videos show the core functions and the value proposition of your product and company.
+They are very helpful in the user onboarding flows.
+Using video content is highly useful for introducing your product or brand to your prospects.
+It welcomes new customers and employees and educates them about your product or service.
 These mostly include instructional or welcoming videos, a way of giving a “welcome on board” message to newcomers.